radiorabe/raar/doc/deployment.md

 The import and downgrade executables live in `bin/import` and `bin/downgrade`, respectively.
 The may be run by two separate cron jobs, houry and daily based on your average broadcast duration.

-    bash -l -c '$RAAR_HOME/bin/import >> /dev/null 2>&1'
+    bash -l -c 'flock -xn tmp/pids/import.lock -c bin/import >> /dev/null 2>&1'

-    bash -l -c '$RAAR_HOME/bin/downgrade >> /dev/null 2>&1'
+    bash -l -c 'flock -xn tmp/pids/downgrade.lock -c bin/downgrade >> /dev/null 2>&1'

+The cron jobs should run as the application user in its home directory (`$RAAR_HOME`).
 It is essential that the environment variables defined above are available to the processes.

 ## Free IPA